CMU-CREATE-Lab/video-labeling-tool/README.md

 # video-labeling-tool
 Demo: http://smoke.createlab.org

 A tool for labeling video clips (both front-end and back-end).
-The back-end depends on the [thumbnail server](https://github.com/CMU-CREATE-Lab/timemachine-thumbnail-server) to provide video urls.
+The back-end depends on an Apache server to provide video links.
 The back-end is based on [flask](http://flask.pocoo.org/).
 A flask tutorial can be found on [this blog](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).

 The system defines the final label by aggregating answers from citizens and researchers.
 At least two volunteers or one researcher will review each video.
 If the answers from the two volunteers agree, the system marks the video according to the agreement.
 Otherwise, another volunteer or researcher will review the video, and the result is aggregated based on majority voting.